gokuonweb/SmartScreenshot/README.md

 This script captures screenshots whenever a significant change in the screen is detected, based on a specified threshold.
+It also takes into account previous used settings (in case you want to continue from where you left).

+No installations needed.
+You can run the standalone Windows binary (.exe) or the Python script.

 Input: